What is my qualification and experiences as Property Manager?

 When tenants break the lease, they are responsible for 1) liquidate damages, the cost for the owner to hire me as a rental property manager, 2) the rest of the rental term until I found another suitable tenant.
 If the tenants decide not to pay for the cost, then I will apply a Dispute Resolution on Residential Tenancy Board on behalf of the owner for Monetary Order.
 The order will then be enforced through Small Claim Court or BC Supreme Court.
 The owner will be responsible for the filing fee at first until it’s proven successful.

-What if I go on vacation?
-Who is going to look after your unit?
+What if you go on vacation?
+Who is going to look after my unit?

 In EasyRent, I also work with other property managers to help out each other in case we need to be away.
 Everyone is experienced and highly skilled professionals that we will make sure your unit is well taken care of.
 I will provide my contacts while I am away.
 Even when I am away, I will make sure I can be reachable through online app such as WeChat or Whatsapp for emergencies.